polkadot-developers/polkadot-docs/tutorials/transfers/index.md

 ```
 ## Existing Reference Errors

-If you are trying to reap an account and receive an error like, `There is an existing reference count on the sender account.
-As such, the account cannot be reaped from the state`, so you have existing references to this account that must be removed before it can be reaped.
-References may still exist from:
+If you're trying to reap an account and see an error such as `There is an existing reference count on the sender account`, the account cannot be reaped from the state.
+It indicates that existing references to this account need to be removed before it can be reaped.
+These references might still exist from:

 - Bonded tokens (most likely)
 - Unpurged session keys (if you were previously a validator)